Elizabeth Sugrue: Life

 She was not the first hangwoman in Ireland, however; an unidentified woman hanged two men for murder on 13 November 1782 at Kilmainham.
 The men were also quartered.
 The sheriff received abuse for making a hangman of a woman.

 In 1802, her own sentence was commuted, in recognition of her service to "the safety of the public".

 Elizabeth died in 1807 and was buried in an unmarked grave inside the walls of Roscommon Gaol.
 The account held in the National Folklore Collection claims she was murdered by a prisoner.

 Popular culture

 In 1884, an article on her written by Charlotte O'Conor Eccles appeared in the Weekly Irish Times.
 She is the centrepiece of a narrative poem by Áine Miller, titled "Betty Sugrue - Hangwoman; The Woman From Hell", and the main character in Declan Donnellan's 1989 play Lady Betty.

 In 2021, a short animated film Lady Betty was produced by Irish production company Whackala.
 It was directed by Paul McGrath and starred Colm Meaney and David Pearse.

+TG4 (Ireland) released a short Irish-language documentary on Elizabeth Sugrue in March 2026.